mckennatim/hooks/README.md

 # hooks
 https://x-team.com/blog/rxjs-observables/

+files using @mckennatim/mqtt-hooks

+- App.jsx
+- Control.jsx
+- SchedMod.jsx
+-

 ## log
+## 11-cascada-disc
+touch and drag working on pc,android and iphone
 ## 10-setRelayStatus-useEffect
 Created a `data.status` property onMessageArrived and watched that from Spot.jsx in a useEffect hook that runs whenever `data.status` changes.